 Contingent workers sell their time and ability to do work required by a company.
 A contractor serves a similar function, but they won’t necessarily be the ones doing the work.
 Contractors are more likely to act as project managers and source the labor and resources they need to provide a service.

 Contingent workers are, generally speaking, paid per hour or per unit of work done, depending on the agreement they have with the company.
 Contractors usually receive a lump sum payment after completing a project.
-Often there would also be a deposit payable before they start.
-This is to finance materials or resources they need for the project.
+Often, there would also be a deposit payable before they start.
+This is to finance the materials or resources they need for the project.

 Contingent workers who have duties on-site might have office space and equipment given to them by the employer.
 Contractors will generally use their own office equipment or hire the resources they need to complete the project.

-Tools to Manage a Contingent Workforce.
+Tools to Manage a Contingent Workforce

-Another great tool is workforce planning software which helps companies forecast, analyze, and organize workforce supply and demand.
+Another great tool is workforce planning software, which helps companies forecast, analyze, and organize workforce supply and demand.
 This helps human resources organize their contingent workforce by ensuring the right people are available when needed to work on the right project.

 Our Final Thoughts on the Pros, Cons, and Trends of a Contingent Workforce